Maternal Sepsis – Causes, Symptoms and Prevention

 - You have an infection and you have preterm breakage of the sac.

-How to Treat Blood Infection During Pregnancy
+How to Treat Blood Infection During Pregnancy?

 - Intravenous fluids: These are often given but with caution so that there is no excess fluid infusion that ideally should be looked at after the first 6 hours of the start of this treatment.
 Albumin could also be given to such patients under certain medical conditions.
 Side effects of this treatment could be bleeding and kidney dysfunction.

 - Medications: Dopamine and noradrenaline are used to control uteroplacental blood flow while the mother is being treated.
 These drugs must be administered with caution to keep the baby stable.
-According to one study, noradrenaline is the preferred choice to reduce side effects.
+According to one study, noradrenaline is the preferred to reduce side effects.

 - Oxygen supply: This is required when sepsis affects the lungs and results in breathing problems.
-Oxygen can be supplied with:

-- nebulizers
+- Nebulizers

-- in severe cases via invasive mechanical ventilation
+- In severe cases via invasive mechanical ventilation

-How to Prevent Sepsis During Pregnancy
+How to Prevent Sepsis During Pregnancy?

 - Get Vaccinated: Take your vaccines on time.

-When to Seek Medical Help
+When to Seek Medical Help?

 Seek medical help in the following cases: